CharlieMc0/universal-token-launcher/backend-python/README.md

 2. Filter for testnet chains if the `--testnet-only` flag is used
 3. Limit to a specified number of chains if the `--max-chains` argument is provided
 4. Deploy a test token to each chain
-5. Report on the success or failure of each deployment
+5. Report on the success or failure of each deployment with a summary

 This provides a quick way to verify your deployment configuration before going to production.